Brauer graph algebras are closed under derived equivalence: Introduction

 A symmetric stably biserial algebra can be given by the same combinatorial data as the Brauer graph algebra, that is a graph on a surface and a number attached to each vertex of this graph, called the multiplicity.
 Additionally, one needs to fix a distinguished class of loops in the quiver, satisfying certain conditions, which we call deformed loops (see Section \ref{SecPre}).
 In case the number of deformed loops is 0 we recover the usual definition of a Brauer graph algebra.
 Since for local algebras derived equivalence implies Morita equivalence \cite{RZ}, we will sometimes assume that $A$ has at least 2 simple modules.
 For further reference, let us denote by $V(\Gamma), E(\Gamma)$ and $F(\Gamma)$ the vertices, edges and faces of the Brauer graph $\Gamma$.

-The main technique, used in this paper, is the computation of the rank of the maximal torus $D(A)$ of the identity component of the group of outer automorphisms $Out^0(A)$ for a symmetric stably biserial algebra $A$.
+The main technique, used in this paper, is the computation of the rank of the maximal torus $T(A)$ of the identity component $Out^0(A)$ of the group of outer automorphisms for a symmetric stably biserial algebra $A$.
 The group $Out^0(A)$ is a derived invariant \cite{HZS,Rouq} used quite seldom.
 The only previous systematic application we know of is the proof of the fact that the number of arrows in the quiver of a gentle algebra is a derived invariant \cite{AAG}.

 \begin{thm} Let $\kk$ be an algebraically closed field.
 Let $A$ be a symmetric stably biserial algebra over $\kk$ ($char(\kk)=2$) or a symmetric special biserial algebra over $\kk$ ($char(\kk)\neq 2$) with at least two non-isomorphic simple modules, which is not a caterpillar (see Section \ref{NNN}).
 Let $\Gamma$ be the Brauer graph of $A$ and let $d$ be the number of deformed loops in $A$ ($d=0$ for the symmetric special biserial case).
-The rank of $D(A)$ is $|E(\Gamma)|-|V(\Gamma)|-d+2$. \end{thm}
+The rank of $T(A)$ is $|E(\Gamma)|-|V(\Gamma)|-d+2$. \end{thm}

-In section \ref{NNN}, we investigate basic properties of symmetric stably biserial algebras.
 In section \ref{SectionComb}, we revisit the known derived invariants for Brauer graph algebras \cite{AntStab, AntDer, AntTh, AntStabGr} in arbitrary characteristic, providing simpler proofs of their invariance for the larger class of symmetric stably biserial algebras and correcting some inaccuracies in the existing literature.

 \begin{thm} Let $A$ be a symmetric stably biserial algebra with a Brauer graph $\Gamma$ and with at least two simple modules.
-The following are invariants of $A$ under a derived equivalence of symmetric stably biserial algebras: $|V(\Gamma)|$, $|E(\Gamma)|$, $|F(\Gamma)|$, the multiset of perimeters of faces, the multiset of multiplicities and bipartivity of $\Gamma$. \end{thm}
+The following are invariants of $A$ under a derived equivalence of symmetric stably biserial algebras: $|V(\Gamma)|$, $|E(\Gamma)|$, $|F(\Gamma)|$, the multiset of perimeters of faces, the multiset of multiplicities, and bipartivity of $\Gamma$. \end{thm}

 As a corollary of Theorems \ref{TheoremRank} and \ref{TheoremDerInv} and the fact that Brauer graph algebras can be derived equivalent only to symmetric stably biserial algebras \cite{AZ1} we obtain the following: